randommm/rabbitmq-website/site/oauth2.md

 And the `https://my-oauth2-provider.com/realm/rabbitmq/`*.well-known/openid-configuration* must return the OpenID Provider Configuration which includes the JKWS url to download the signing keys (*Note*: *.well-known/openid-configuration* is the OpenID standard path for the OpenID Provider Configuration endpoint).

-The next sections covers in more detail what happens during authentication and how to configure OAuth 2.0 beyond the basic configuration shown above.
+The next sections cover in more detail what happens during authentication and how to configure OAuth 2.0 beyond the basic configuration shown above.

 ### <a id="authorization-flow" class="anchor" href="#authorization-flow-with-scopes">Authorization Flow</a>

 This plugin does not communicate with any OAuth 2.0 provider in order to authenticate user and grants access.
 Instead, it decodes an access token provided by the client and authorises a user based on the scopes found in the token.

-Tokens must be digitally signed in order to be accepted by RabbitMQ.
-And RabbitMQ must have the signing key to validate the signature.
-You can either configure the signing keys the OAuth 2.0 provider will use or you configure RabbitMQ with one of the two endpoints below:
+Tokens must be digitally signed in order to be accepted.
+RabbitMQ must have the signing key to validate the signature.
+You can either configure the signing keys the OAuth 2.0 provider will use or configure RabbitMQ with one of the two endpoints below:

   - **JWKS endpoint** - this is the HTTP endpoint that returns the signing keys used to digitally sign the tokens.
   - **OpenID Provider Configuration endpoint** - this is the endpoint that returns the provider's configuration including all its endpoints, such as the **JWKS endpoint**.